Backstory

 If you’re curious, here are my general rules for hunting for materials (while digging through the thrift shop, or the piles at clothing swaps):

-- I don’t buy plus-size clothes simply to harvest the fabric.
-I feel that people with different body shapes should have equal access to clothes they like.
-My proportions, at least at the moment, correspond to a U.S. size 4 or 6, and my figure has a pretty classic shape.
+3. I don’t buy plus-size clothes simply to harvest the fabric.
+I mean, realistically, there are far more items of used clothing out there than anyone can make use of, but something about the idea of this strikes me as slightly icky.
+My proportions, at least at the moment, correspond to a U.S. size 4 or 6, and most of the measurements/ratios are well within usual norms.
 In other words, I don’t have any trouble finding lots of clothes that fit.
 Lots.
-This is a distinct advantage conferred on me by chance; the flip-side is that it’s already harder for plus-size people to find a good range.
-I’m very eager not to make it even more difficult by removing things from plus-size circulation and cutting them up.
+This is a distinct advantage conferred on me by chance; the flip-side is that it’s already harder for people in the plus-size range to find a good selection.
+I’m very eager not to make it even more difficult by removing things from circulation and cutting them up.
 Exceptions only for items that are damaged and/or getting thrown out.

-- If an item in its intact state strikes me as special or valuable or interesting, I often leave it for a while to make sure no one else loves it exactly as it is.
+4. If an item in its intact state strikes me as special or valuable or interesting, I often leave it for a while to make sure no one else in the vicinity loves it exactly as it is.
 That takes precedence over whatever I want to do with it.
 If a clothing swap is ending and still no one else wants an item I’m interested in, then I can grab it, but not before.

 To be clear, upcycled clothes are not the only items in my wardrobe.
 I do buy lots of clothes used and alter them slightly before wearing them, but I generally don’t bother chronicling those little changes here; they’re too trivial.
 This blog is devoted to the real adventures: the times where I’ve thoroughly overhauled an item, or jumped in to disassemble a garment without a good sense of what it might turn into, or both.
 Basically, I’m fascinated by old, worn things turning into exciting new things.
 I enjoy getting ideas for these exciting new things based on constraints inherent in the original items (textile types, amount of material, colours, etc.).
 All this means I will very happily read refashion blogs, and occasionally even start one myself.